Ethal-A/Reference-Sorter/README.md

 # Refernece-Sorter
 Reference-Sorter is a python script which sorts a list of references for the user in a line by line order.

-## Usage
+## Format Restrictions
-Simply create file containing the list of references (empty spaces will be ignored).
-For this example, the file will be called 'references.txt'.
 Please note that any there should be no new lines inside a single reference.
 There may be however, a new line between references.

 The following should work:
 ```